+212 670 457 263

 In Todra Gorges, we’ll be greeted by towering cliffs that soar up to 1,000 feet, creating a truly dramatic backdrop.
 While we explore, we’ll wander through lush palm groves, fragrant wild herbs, and quaint Berber villages.
 In Erfoud, we’ll visit an ancient fossil workshop to see some amazing specimens, including trilobites, ammonites, dinosaur bones, coral, and even shark teeth.

 From Erfoud, we’ll head to Merzouga.
 Once we arrive, we’ll meet our camel caravan and set off for our desert camp.
 As the sun begins to dip below the horizon, we’ll pause to soak in the view and capture some photos before we continue.
-At the camp, enjoy a traditional dinner, followed by storytelling around the campfire, and wrap up with a serene night spent under the stars
+At the camp, enjoy a traditional dinner, followed by storytelling around the campfire, and wrap up with a serene night spent under the stars.

-Experiencing the Sahara is truly the highlight of any Morocco desert trip.
+Experiencing the Sahara is truly the highlight of any Morocco Sahara Desert trip.
 Our 7-day Morocco tour kicks off with a breathtaking sunrise over the Merzouga dunes.
 After enjoying a hearty breakfast, we’ll dive into the local culture in Khamlia village, where we’ll soak in the enchanting sounds of a Gnawa music performance.

 From Khamlia, we will drive into the heart of the desert, where we will visit a nomadic family still living as their ancestors did.
 It is a chance to connect with a way of living rooted in simplicity, resilience, and deep hospitality. we’ll also discover the striking contrasts at Dayet Serji lake, where flamingos gather, and the cleverly irrigated Hassi Lbid Oasis.

-On the 6th day of this Morocco 7-day itinerary, we’ll wake up early to enjoy one last desert sunrise before returning to camp for breakfast.
+On the 6th day of this Morocco 7-day desert tour, we’ll wake up early to enjoy one last desert sunrise before returning to camp for breakfast.
 After that, we’ll leave Merzouga and begin our journey toward Fes, making the first stop at Rissani.
 Inside its tradional Market, we’ll explore stalls filled with spices, herbs, dates, Berber rugs, woven baskets, leather goods, and more.

 From there, the road takes us to Ziz Valley, where thousands of palm trees line the Ziz River.
 The valley offers stunning views and great spots for photography.
 After a break for lunch in Ifran, we continue to reach the Azrou cedar forest.
 This is home to some of Morocco’s oldest and tallest cedar trees, as well as wild Barbary macaques that often roam freely.